Skip to main content

 Loss or Loss of Use of Three Extremities

 If you have anatomical loss or loss of use of three extremities (two legs and one arm, or one leg and two arms) that qualify for SMC, then the level for only two extremities is raised to the next ½ level.
-For example, if a veteran has both feet amputated, qualifying him/her for Level L, and one hand amputated, then he/she will be moved up to Level L ½.
+For example, if a veteran has both feet amputated, qualifying them for Level L, and one hand amputated, then they will be moved up to Level L ½.

-Other Disabilities that Qualify for Special Monthly Compensation
+Other Disabilities That Qualify for Special Monthly Compensation

 If you have separate, service-connected conditions that qualify for SMC ratings under two (or more) different levels between L and N ½, then you will be given one SMC rating under Level O, the highest level.